Classroom Setup Ideas That Will Simplify Your Classroom Management

 • Group work requires the movement of desks

-• Does not encourage student interaction; “teacher-centered”
+• Does not encourage student interaction; is “teacher-centered”

 desk arrangement 2

-Desk Option #2: U-shaped or Semi-Circle
+Desk Formation #2: U-shaped or Semi-Circle

 Pros: